Understanding User Context

 });

-Example: Implementing User Context
+Example: Implementing User Context for Row-Level Security

 The IRVUserContextProvider

-and how to pass parameters from the client to the server.
+to pass parameters from the client to the server.

 You can watch and end-to-end webinar explaining this step-by-step here: